GHB / GBL

 Deaths from LSD overdose have not been reported to date.
 In the 1960s, a fatal overdose was estimated at 14000 micrograms of LSD, although it can be assumed that this figure does not apply equally to everyone.

 You can find more information about drug emergencies here.
-You can also contact these hotlines:

 Drug combinations

-Generally speaking: consuming more than one substance at a time puts your body and your mental state under more pressure.
+Generally speaking: Consuming more than one substance at a time puts your body and your mental state under more pressure.
 Certain effects may be intensified, weakened or delayed by the interactions.
 The risk of overdose or side effects becomes unpredictable.

 - LSD + benzodiazepines: “Benzos” can greatly weaken the effect of LSD and thus interrupt the trip.